garfix/indra/doc/target.md

 When a specific commit is checked out by a request, in fact a single snapshot is requested.

  - Does this snapshot exist?
+    - No:
-    - No: created the view-table and the snapshot
+        - created the view-table and the snapshot
+        - apply all commit diffs that affect the type up until the requested commit are applied to the snapshot in reverse, including table changes.

+          For example: if the requested commit C is part of branch B, and looks like this: 103.88, then all commits 103.89, 103.90, 103.91, ... whose type-id matches that of the requested type are collected and applied to the snapshot

     - Yes: no action

+Use the snapshot.

+Snapshots may be removed with a single API call.